-Set in a beautiful location overlooking the Fish River and afromontane forests, Melton Manor has a large swimming pool and central courtyard and is the perfect escape for a family safari, accommodating up to eight guests, or the rooms can also be taken individually, until 1 August 2013.
+Set in a beautiful location overlooking the Fish River and Afromontane forests, Melton Manor has a large swimming pool and central courtyard and is the perfect escape for a family safari, accommodating up to eight guests.
 The elegant and simple design incorporates earthy, organic finishes, deep inviting sofas, gorgeous Nguni rugs, dramatic photography and celebrates the style of the early frontier days.

-The four en-suite bedrooms feature innovative "butler hatches" for discreet room service and the interactive kitchen is a cosy place where guests can muck in with Melton Manor’s expert chef.
+The four en-suite bedrooms feature innovative "butler hatches" for discreet room service and the interactive kitchen is a cozy place where guests can muck in with Melton Manor’s expert chef.

 Children of all ages are welcome to stay at Melton Manor, however, there is a recommended minimum age of 6 years for all game drives.
 Baby sitting for younger children can be arranged if necessary while the rest of the family goes out on a game drive.

 There is a myriad of exciting activities on offer for children of all ages at Kwandwe.
 Through the Blue CraneConservation Club, the Reserve teaches young guests about green living in a fun way, and encourages them to start their own initiatives once back home.